 It is critical to understand the PSF to accurately deconvolve long exposures.
 Since this work relies on fine spatial resolution, deconvolution is a necessary step to extract accurate information, especially on the scale of the SMBHs sphere of influence \citep{Starck2002}.
 Unfortunately, our NFM data do not contain point sources from which to measure the PSF directly.
-To measure the NFM PSF, we took the average of bright point sources from 5 exposures\footnote{The data were obtained from the ESO Science Archive Facility \citep{esodata}.} from the ESO Science Archive Facility with various locations on the sky and exposure times ranging from $80\ \rm s$ to $1200\ \rm s$ at a wavelength of $8500\ \rm \AA$.
+To measure the NFM PSF, we took the average of bright point sources from 5 exposures\footnote{The data were obtained from the ESO Science Archive Facility \citep{esodata}.} from the ESO Science Archive Facility with various locations on the sky and exposure times ranging from $80$ to $1200\ \rm s$ at a wavelength of $8500\ \rm \AA$.
 This wavelength was chosen to maximize PSF accuracy at the \CaII triplet.
 The mean elevation of these exposures is $56^\circ$.
-In addition, the MUSE NFM PSF is strongly dependent on seeing and on GALACSI TTS guide star magnitude \citep{Strobele2012}.
-The average seeing for our observations is 0.83\arcsec, and the average seeing for the point source exposures is 0.39\arcsec.
-Therefore, the PSF meaured from the point sources has a higher Strehl ratio than the PSF of the NGC 3258 observations.
-The variation of the PSF across the five point source exposures is minimal due to relatively consistent seeing (with a standard deviation of 0.08\arcsec).
-Variation in the PSF across the NCG3258 exposures is more significant as the seeing ranges from 0.49\arcsec to 1.37\arcsec with a standard deviation of 0.28\arcsec.
-The magnitude of the GALACSI TTS guide star in the point source observations ranges from 8.1 to 10.1 in the $G_{RP}$-band with a mean of 10.0 and standard deviation of 1.0 magnitudes.
+In addition, the MUSE NFM PSF is strongly dependent on seeing and GALACSI tilt-tip star (TTS) guide star magnitude \citep{Strobele2012}.
+The average seeing for our observations is 0.83\arcsec, and the average seeing for the point-source exposures is 0.39\arcsec.
+Therefore, the PSF measured from the point sources has a higher Strehl ratio than the PSF of the NGC 3258 observations.
+The variation of the PSF across the five point-source exposures is minimal due to relatively consistent seeing (with a standard deviation of 0.08\arcsec).
+Variation in the PSF across the NCG 3258 exposures is more significant, as the seeing ranges from 0.49\arcsec to 1.37\arcsec with a standard deviation of 0.28\arcsec.
+The magnitude of the GALACSI TTS guide star in the point-source observations ranges from 8.1 to 10.1 in the $G_{RP}$ band with a mean of 10.0 and standard deviation of 1.0 mag.
 The NGC 3258 observations, which all share the same guide star, have a GALACSI TTS guide star magnitude of 11.5.
-This will result in a slightly lower Strehl ratio than in the point source observations.
-However, since the NFM PSF FWHM is much smaller the the SMBH's sphere of influence ($\sim1\farcs14$), we do not expect small variations in the PSF to significantly impact our results.
+This will result in a slightly lower Strehl ratio than in the point-source observations.
+However, since the NFM PSF FWHM is much smaller the SMBH's sphere of influence ($\sim1\farcs14$), we do not expect small variations in the PSF to significantly impact our results.